How far are Scotland from Euro 2024?

 Yes, they are 41 Fifa rankings below Clarke's side, but we all know too well the damage they have done to previous qualifying campaigns.
 Defeats in Tbilisi in both 2007 and 2015 proved fatal in Scotland's efforts to qualify for the 2008 and 2016 Euros.

-This current Georgia squad also have a superstar of their own in the form of Napoli's Khvicha Kvaratskhelia, who scored 14 goals and provided 17 assists throughout the 2022-23 season for the Serie A champions.
+This Georgia squad also have a superstar of their own in the form of Napoli's Khvicha Kvaratskhelia, who scored 14 goals and provided 17 assists throughout the 2022-23 season for the Serie A champions.

-"As a player and a coach, I found games like ones against Georgia more difficult," former Scotland midfielder and assistant manager Peter Grant added on the Scottish Football Podcast.
+"As a player and a coach, I found games like ones against Georgia more difficult," former Scotland midfielder and assistant manager Peter Grant said on the Scottish Football Podcast.

-"They games were always concerns against the teams that don't have the so-called superstars.
+"The games were always concerns against the teams that don't have the so-called superstars.
 Scotland always have a habit of tripping themselves up in those."

 We remember them too well, Peter.
 If we could make life a bit easier this time, that would be lovely.
 But we all know that might be asking too much.